 “While different working arrangements may suit different employees within their respective business environments, the right to be able to maintain clear boundaries between work and leisure is universal,” Kelly said.

 While Ireland’s new code sets best practice for employers, it notes that employees also have a responsibility to draw lines in the sand to ensure their own wellbeing, as well as those of their colleagues, by disengaging from work.

 “Disconnecting from work and work-related devices necessitates a joint approach by employers and employees,” said Kelly.

 “While placing the onus of management of working time on the employer is appropriate, individual responsibility on the part of employees is also required.”

 Remote working burnout

 Remote working has been deemed a success in many regards.
 However, extended bouts of working from home during the pandemic have exacerbated issues around work-life balance for those whose professional and private lives are no longer separated by a daily commute.

 Other countries have also taken a step towards introducing a right to disconnect.
-In January, European leadersthat would offer similar rights across the entire EU.
+In January, European leaders voted in favor of a proposal that would offer similar rights across the entire EU.

-The resolution seeks to address the 'always-on' culture associated with teleworking, which has peaked during the pandemic and led toand mental-health problems amongst digital professionals.
+The resolution seeks to address the ‘always-on’ culture associated with teleworking, which has peaked during the pandemic and led to higher rates of burnout and mental-health problems amongst digital professionals.